caburu/rl-baselines3-zoo/README.md

   - So I didn't check if I should apply [this modification](https://github.com/caburu/rl-baselines-zoo/commit/9424243d93bb81e2ac3f406f3e8fb87b7900e58f) I had made before in (previous) RL Baselines Zoo fork.
 - Include `--copy-bestmodel-freq` argument option:
   - I had done [this modification](https://github.com/caburu/rl-baselines-zoo/commit/1b7c66b018c4c7961c390cd3875b772defbc4398) in previus RL Baseline Zoo fork.
+- Print hyperparameters values when a trial fail:
+  - When doing hyperparam search, if a trial fails (e.g, NaN values) hyperparam values are not printed in stdout.
+  - So it's necessary to wait the end of the process to check the values in the csv result file.

 # RL Baselines3 Zoo: a Collection of Pre-Trained Reinforcement Learning Agents